openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 ingresscontrollers on how they manage the wildcard DNS records associated with them.
 Introduce `dnsManagementPolicy` to indicate current state of DNS management,
 - `Managed`: It is the default state and behaves the same as the existing implementation.
-The ingresscontroller manages create/update/delete actions on the *DNSRecord* CR and the actual DNS records on the DNS provider.
+The ingresscontroller manages the DNS record lifecycle on the cloud provider.
-- `Unmanaged`: In this state, the ingresscontroller will not create/update/delete the *DNSRecord* associated with it, nor does it create/update/delete the actual DNS record on the cloud provider.
+- `Unmanaged`: In this state, the ingresscontroller will not manage (create/update/delete) the DNS record on the cloud provider.
 This responsibility entirely falls on the cluster admin.
+The *DNSRecord* CR is retained with the field `dnsManagementPolicy` set to `Unmanaged`.

 ### Workflow Description